 BENEFITS OF PRECISION CUT FILM

 Unlike dosimeters, radiochromic film provides a means of measuring true 2D dose distribution within a region of interest.
-For small field dosimetry, film offers a unique advantage over dosimeters because of it’s high spatial resolution and dynamic range1.
+For small field dosimetry, film offers a unique advantage because of its high spatial resolution and dynamic range1.
 These qualities make film a popular solution in many radiotherapy departments.

 However, cutting film for use in phantoms can be a tedious task.
-To save valuable time for clinicians and researchers, CIRS now offers Precision Cut radiochromic film.
+To save valuable time for clinicians and researchers, we offer Precision Cut radiochromic film.

-CIRS Precision Cut Film is laser cut and designed to fit within the constructs of a specified phantom.
-CIRS currently has film configurations for the following phantom models or it’s components:
+Our Precision Cut Film is laser cut and designed to fit within the constructs of a specified phantom.
+We currently offer film configurations for the following phantoms or it’s components:

 - SRS Multi-Lesion QA Phantom, Model 037